-To configure automatic downloading of the port forwarding java applet, Citrix support, file access, file browsing, file server entry, application of a webtype ACL, HTTP Proxy, MAPI Proxy, port forwarding, or URL entry over WebVPN for this user or group policy, use the functions command in webvpn mode, which you enter from group-policy or username mode.
+To configure automatic downloading of the port forwarding java applet, Citrix support, file access, file browsing, file server entry, application of a webtype ACL, HTTP Proxy, port forwarding, or URL entry over WebVPN for this user or group policy, use the functions command in webvpn configuration mode.
 To remove a configured function, use the no form of this command.